| St. Louis Bicycle Accident Attorneys Holding Drivers Accountable

 - Permanent disability

 Even when a cyclist tries to protect themselves while on the road, it’s impossible to prevent other drivers from acts of negligence.
-Therefore, it’s imperative to not only receive immediate medical attention for injuries, but also to contact an experienced law firm for help.
+Therefore, it’s imperative to not only receive immediate medical attention for injuries, but also to contact an experienced St. Louis bicycle accident attorney for help.
 They can assist in seeking compensation, including:

 - Lost wages and earnings

 - Pain and suffering